 It’s important to have someone you trust look over your business plan, acting as your ‘sounding board’.
-This key step allows you to further define and detail your plan as well as assisting you as your plan develops, grows and evolves over time.
+This key step allows you to further define and detail your plan as well as to assist you as your plan develops, grows, and evolves over time.
 It’s also about challenging yourself which is where an external sounding board is key.

 Read our other business growth guides

 Many highly ambitious business owners and entrepreneurs have dreams of taking their businesses to the big time.
 But scaling a business is so much more than adding headcount or indeed customers.
 In reality, scaling needs to be part of a careful business strategy in order to retain the magic of the small business and unlock the benefits of a large business.

 Cash flow is what drives your business and keeps you awake (or preferably, asleep!) at night.
 Put simply, cash flow is the lifeblood of your business.
 It’s also one of the most important measures of success of your business.
 Your business is like the game of monopoly – you can’t pass “go” without cash flow.